 However, leaks in pipe cracks or volumetric joints may be subject to vibration or pressure expansion and so might not be permanently sealed.
-And some leaks, because of their location, size or water loss, may need repairs by a qualified technician.
+Some leaks, because of their location, size, or water loss, may need repairs by a qualified technician.

-The elimination of leakages when they first start, along with some preventative measures, greatly increase the chances of a simple and successful repair.
+The elimination of leakages when they first start, along with some preventative measures, greatly increases the chances of a simple and successful repair.
 You should take the following precautions:

 - Keep a regular eye on water leaks